Welcome

 How Crosscheck Works

-Crosscheck replaces the back-and-forth of traditional bug reporting with a single capture that includes everything a developer needs to understand and fix the issue.
+Crosscheck replaces the back-and-forth of traditional bug reporting with a single check that includes everything a developer needs to understand and fix the issue.
 Here is how the workflow fits together from end to end.

-The capture-to-resolution flow
+The check-to-resolution flow

 ┌──────────────────────┐